freeCodeCamp/demo-projects/CONTRIBUTE.md

 - SSH into the VM with `ssh freecodecamp@<ip>`
 - `cd` to the `demo-projects` folder
 - `git fetch —all` to get new changes
-- `git pull origin master` to add the new changes
+- `git pull origin main` to add the new changes

 ## If updating all projects: